bloock/bloock-identity-managed-api/README.md

 - **BLOOCK_API_POLYGON_TEST_ENABLED** (***OPTIONAL***)
     - **Description**: Boolean to activates the development environment.
-    - **Purpose**: Basically it changes all the variables concerning the Polygon ID identity protocol by referencing the Mumbai network.
+    - **Purpose**: Basically it changes all the variables concerning the Polygon ID identity protocol by referencing the Polygon Amoy test network.
     - **Example**: false

 These configuration variables provide fine-grained control over the behavior of the Identity BLOOCK Managed API.
 You can adjust them to match your specific requirements and deployment environment.